Dynaloo/Sapphire-Pro--Firmware-stock-B01-V2.0.3.A-10204/README.md

 # How to flash the Sapphire Pro Firmware?

-  - Download the Sapphire Ppro firmware.
+  - Download the Sapphire Pro firmware.
   - Format the SD card (maximum 16GB SD Card).
   - Unzip the archive
   - Copy the contents to the SD Card.